 So I headed for the bus station.
 I didn’t see the man in blue who’d helped me find my bus before, but a tiny young woman with long red hair swept in like an angel in blue jeans and gray cardigan.
 She seemed to be directing passengers.
 It’s not unusual for locals to offer help so I supposed she was a local.
 I told her I wanted to go to Fodhele Beach.
 She not only showed me the right bus.
 She said she would show me where to get off.
 Wonderful!
 She was going my way.

-It soon appeared she was more than a traveler because she started taking money for tickets.
+On the bus it soon appeared she was more than a traveler because she started taking money for tickets.
 The bus meandered up the coast and stopped in what seemed to be the middle of nowhere.
 She smiled at me and indicated I should get off there.

 I was a bit dubious.
 Not many other passengers were getting off, and when the bus left me standing beside the road I heard nothing but goats bleating on the barren mountain of scrubby maquis on the other side of the road.
 Wild goats?
 Or tame?
 The quiet resonated.
 I watched the goats as they traipsed across the steep rocky slopes.
 I didn’t see a beach or a town.
 Where was I?
 A lone woman started down a narrow road on this side where I finally saw a small sign pointing to a beach.
 I followed her.
 Surely my angel wouldn’t have led me astray.